 I cultivated relationships with bureaucratic officials in a handful of municipalities, who allowed me to shadow their activities and understand how tax data is collected across arrondissements, or municipal districts.
 In the pictures above, I observed the training session for enumerators who were preparing to conduct property tax appraisals for the city hall of Porto-Novo, the administrative capital of Benin.
 These shadow visits, along with several focus groups with bureaucrats and tax collectors, gave me a better understanding of state capacity challenges to local tax collection in Benin.

 To get a fuller understanding of the role politics plays in local taxation, I also interviewed several local politicians.
-Above, right, is a meeting of elected councilors in Porto-Novo as they discuss tax policy in their municipality.
-On the left is the office of a chef d'arrondissement, or district head, whom I interviewed in November 2016.
+Above, left, is a meeting of elected councilors in Porto-Novo as they discuss tax policy in their municipality.
+On the right is the office of a chef d'arrondissement, or district head, whom I interviewed in November 2016.

 Finally, I conducted a qualitative and an experimental survey of urban residents in southern Benin to understand citizen attitudes towards taxation and their elected officials.
 The surveys featured a mix of ordinary citizens and informal entrepreneurs like the shopkeeper (left) and the mechanic (right) pictured above.
 Many of the respondents were happy for the opportunity to have their voices heard via the survey.
 Pictured are two of the 25 enumerators that I trained to implement a survey experiment across five urban municipalities in the south.